KainyRyu/daily_review_pre/README.md

 ## Check your priorities
 - Classify your todos depends on importance and urgency.
+   (Data will be saved locally.)

 ## Planning your day

 - Make events for your day
+  (Data will be save in firebase database)

 ## Reviewing your time